Strikeua/WebAPIAngularJsFileSys/README.md

 # WebAPIAngularJsFileSys

-This app must works like file manager with server side on ASP.NET Web.API and client side on AngularJS
+This app must work like file manager with server side on ASP.NET Web.API and client side on AngularJS